 Although tolling agreements are no longer required under the mainstream tolling programs, State departments of transportation and other public agencies responsible for toll facilities may wish to enter into a memorandum of understanding (MOU) with their FHWA Division Offices, particularly in light of the new requirements for audits and the potential consequences of noncompliance (including the discontinuation of toll collection).
 As shown in this Sample MOU Template, suggested elements of the MOU could include establishing the eligibility for tolling a Federal-aid highway facility under Section 129 and outlining how the statutory requirements regarding the use of toll revenues, audits, and other Federal requirements will be met.

-It is recommended that Division Offices consult with the Office of Innovative Program Delivery in developing tolling MOUs, in order to ensure that tolling program requirements and eligibilities are clearly understood by all parties.
+It is recommended that Division Offices consult with the Center for Innovative Finance Support in developing tolling MOUs, in order to ensure that tolling program requirements and eligibilities are clearly understood by all parties.

 When MAP-21 was enacted, a number of requests for tolling authority under the Federal programs were outstanding.
 These requests included Section 129 tolling agreements that had been submitted for FHWA signature but not executed; applications for acceptance into the ELDP; and other projects that had been conditionally accepted into the ELDP or ISCTPP but had not executed final tolling agreements.
-The FHWA Office of Innovative Program Delivery will notify the sponsors of these projects of the changes made by MAP-21, including the expiration and mainstreaming of the ELDP, the mainstreaming of the ISCTPP, and the rescinding of the requirement for Section 129 tolling agreements.
+The FHWA Center for Innovative Finance Support will notify the sponsors of these projects of the changes made by MAP-21, including the expiration and mainstreaming of the ELDP, the mainstreaming of the ISCTPP, and the rescinding of the requirement for Section 129 tolling agreements.
 As a result of these changes, no further action will be taken on outstanding requests for tolling authority.

 FHWA Program Offices with responsibilities for tolling programs and the Office of Chief Counsel are currently revising existing guidance documents on Federal tolling programs to reflect the changes made by MAP-21.
 Notices will be published in the Federal Register when this new guidance has been finalized.